 ONLINE COURSE STRUCTURE:

-You can get the work done as you see fit week-to-week, so it is perfect for any schedule.
+You can finish the work as you see fit week-to-week, which is perfect for any schedule.
 There are discussion questions each week inspired by the assigned readings and topics in the lecture notes.
 Students are encouraged to take these wherever is most compelling and/or useful for them.
-Holly engages with these discussions throughout the week and you will receive feedback from all assigned writing activities.
+Holly engages with these discussions throughout the week, and you will receive feedback from all assigned writing activities.

 HOW DOES WET INK WORK?